-If someone is making you feel unsafe by refusing to wear a mask, speak to your supervisor, or phone 604.844.3838 or visit Reception/Security on Level 2 to reach the first aid attendant.
+If someone is making you or your staff feel unsafe by refusing to wear a mask, or phone 604.844.3838 or visit Reception/Security on Level 2 to reach the first aid attendant.

-If you cannot wear a mask for medical reasons, you must apply for an accommodation by emailing Anthony Ki in HR: anthonyki@ecuad.ca.
+If a member of your staff cannot wear a mask for medical reasons, they must apply for an accommodation by emailing Anthony Ki in HR: anthonyki@ecuad.ca.